 The SMCCCD Office of Human Resources is organized and staffed at the district-level to support the needs of all three colleges in the District450.
 The Office assures the integrity and quality of the Colleges' programs and services by employing qualified administrators, faculty, and staff to support them.
 The Office provides employment and benefit services across the District including coordination of recruitment and hiring processes.
 The District uses an online applicant tracking system that requires applicants to answer specific questions demonstrating they meet the requirements of the position.
 Vacant positions are promoted using focused outreach and are publicized though Job Elephant, a full-service advertising agency that specializes in advertising.
-Standard publications include: the California Community College Registry (CCC Registry), Phase2Careers, DiverseAcademia.com, community College Administrators (ACCCA), and the SMCCCD Employment website^{451, 452}.
+Standard publications include: the California Community College Registry (CCC Registry), Phase2Careers, DiverseAcademia.com, communitycollegejobs.com, Inside Higher Ed, HigherEdJobs.com, Association of California Community College Administrators (ACCCA), and the SMCCCD Employment website^{451, 452}.